Test Cases in Software Testing

 The test case should be written in such a way, that the test case should aim at invoking some particular set of modules and not the overlapping modules.
 Test case for the system testing can be done in that case, if testing of all the interconnected modules is required.

-But at the best, the test case which confuses the software should be avoided, by using test case to aim at a particular set of modules only.
+But at the best, the test case which confuses the software should be avoided, by using the test cases to aim at a particular set of modules only.

 To the extent of possibility, test cases should be atomic, that we test one execution path and at the time and not trying to overlap the entire module to make a mess.